 There are accessible buses in operation across 700 London bus routes, all fitted with low-level floors, wheelchair ramps and audiovisual announcers.
 Wheelchair users can travel free of charge on all Transport for London buses, and registered assistance dogs are also welcome on-board.

 Docklands Light Railway (DLR)

-The Docklands Light Railway (DLR) is one of London’s most accessible forms of public transport with level access for wheelchair users, as well as lift or ramp access to platforms at all DLR stations.
-More accessibility aids include tactile markings, wheelchair bays and audio-visual announcements, plus registered assistance dogs are permitted to travel on board.
+The Docklands Light Railway (DLR) is one of London’s most accessible forms of public transport, with level access for wheelchair users, as well as lift or ramp access to platforms at all DLR stations.
+More accessibility aids include tactile markings, wheelchair bays and audiovisual announcements, and registered assistance dogs are permitted to travel on-board.